 [Editorial’s note: remember to present, from the simulation results, what spectrum is saved and how it may be re-used.

 Taking into account the frequency co-ordination process discussed above, it is envisaged that this “orphaned spectrum” phenomena should not occur because the automated frequency planning systems will by their nature seek out any spectrum lying “unused.”
+In addition, such spectrum can be used in a uni-directional mode, as shown in section 4.4.

 If the implementation of planning systems can ‘miss’ such spectrum, then their underlying programming requires review anyway.